All answers have been held as short as possible and require an understanding and study of the corresponding chapter of the book.

 The service discovery database contains information about all services offered by a Bluetooth device.
 Other devices can query this database during connection establishment to detect which services are offered and how certain parameters have to be set in order to access them.

-Authentication: Two Bluetooth devices are able to authenticate each other if they have previously been paired with each other.
+Authentication: Two Bluetooth devices are able to authenticate each other if they have previously been paired.

 Authorization: This is a security mechanism on the application level and allows to restrict access to applications to certain remote devices.
 This way it can be ensured that only some of the previously authenticated devices can access certain services.
 It might be desirable for example that only the notebook of a user can use the dial up connection profile of a phone.
 Other devices are barred from this profile but are allowed to transfer files from and to the mobile phone.

 Bluetooth is a very versatile communication technology that can be used for a wide variety of different services.
-This ranges from services like electronic business cards to the establishment of an Internet connection.
+This ranges from services like exchange of electronic business cards and images to connecting headsets, mice and keyboards to PCs and tablets.
 The Bluetooth standard defines a number of profiles to ensure interoperability on the application level.
 A profile specifies how a service is supposed to work and in which way remote devices can communicate with it.

 The object exchange (OBEX) profile has been designed for a fast and simple transmission of files and objects between two Bluetooth devices.
 The OBEX profile is the basis for the file transfer profile, the object push profile and the synchronization profile.